My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Great Season, Tigers!
 You made us PROUD!
 I believe in Auburn and Love It.
 War damn Eagle!

-I figured out two new (and very useful) things in Photoshop Elements:
+I figured out two new (and useful) things in Photoshop Elements:

 The easiest way to correct a "marginal" photo.

-The fastest way to add your personal metadata to an image.
+The fastest way to add your metadata to an image.

 To illustrate, I chose an old photo from 1985 of Army Photographer Bob Ducette.
 It was one of my first attempts at Available Light People Photos.
 I love the shot, but it was never a great photo.